Seki1996/Seki1996/README.md

 **Code:** [`Meat production in Germany`](https://public.tableau.com/app/profile/milos.mrkajic/viz/MeatproductioninGermany_17155291173500/Story1)

-**Description:** The dataset contains a list of three types of meat production over the years in 21th century.
-My goal is to see how is the each type of meat producing over the years and comapring one to each other.
-I am also interested how is the trend of production developing in the last few years in compating the beggining the century.
-This dataset is also from the monday challange from Tableu.
-My inisghts and answers I will present in the form of Tableu story.
+**Description:** The dataset contains a list of three types of meat production over the years in the 21th century.
+My goal is to see production rates of each type of meat over the years and comparing them to each other.
+I am also interested in the development of production trends in the last few years compared to the beginning of the century.
+This dataset is also from the Monday challenge from Tableu.
+My insights and answers I will present in the form of Tableu story.

 **Skills:** data cleaning, data analysis, data visualization.